donnerbrenn/gtk_4k_template/README.txt

   make all

 ## Create your own shaders:
 Create a new textfile in the shaders subdirectory and edit your shader.
 No #version directive is needed, "#version 400" is added automaticly.
 In the shader use i_X and i_Y for screendimensions.
+Edit I_X and I_Y in the Makefile for your needs.
 They will be added by the Makefile while compilation to your shader.
 So there is no need, to define them yourself.
-This way we save save somebytes, because we don't need to use a uniform update in the C-Code.
+This way we save save some bytes, because we don't need to do a uniform update.
 If you need a time uniform, use "uniform float iTime;" for runtime in seconds.
 The uniform update code will be added automaticaly, when this is present in the shader.

 ## Have fun!